Star Wars: Tiny Death Star: Floors

 The Death Star grows by constructing floors, which can be either residential or commercial.
 Residential floors house bitizens.
 Bitizens can be assigned to jobs on commercial floors.
 Commercial floors sell products, which are automatically sold, even while the player is away.
 There are 5 types of commercial floors: Food, Retail, Service, Recreational, and Imperial.

 Up to three products may be sold at a single floor, one per employed bitizen.
 All these products follow the theme of the business.
 With every floor, construction time is parallel to real world-time; construction time will increase as the tower gets taller.
 However, special VIPs can be used to speed this time up, or the player can speed it up with "Imperial Bux".

 VIPs

 Apart from standard Bitizens, there are also VIPs who randomly appear in the elevator.
 Up to 5 VIPs can be stored in the lobby at any one time, and they can be kept for any period of time.
 VIPs are used to improve the Death Star.
 They helped attract customers to the player's levels, complete tasks faster, move levels, upgrade levels, or fill an entire vacant residential floor with tenants.

 Reception

-At the time of the game's release, the iOS version received above-average reviews according to the review aggregation website Metacritic.
+At the time of the game's release, the iOS version received "mixed or average reviews" according to the review aggregation website Metacritic.